 Our Program Director, Dr. Jeremy Fish, has spent his career developing resident and faculty responsive family medicine education.
 Responsive family medicine education includes important elements such as setting transparent priorities, holding faculty and residents to perform at their highest capabilities, and building a culturally humble and inclusive teaching and learning environment.

 Dr. Fish’s role in our residency includes architectural leadership, resident mentorship, workshop facilitation, and patient care.
-Dr. Fish will has regular group and individual contact with residents.
+Dr. Fish has regular group and individual contact with residents.
 Dr. Fish leads workshops with a focus on leadership development and family medicine transformation.
 There is nothing Dr. Fish enjoys more than learning with residents!

 Could you describe the demographics of the Family Medicine Residency Practice (FMRP) patient population?